 Not one, but many silences

-A very long tone filled from one container into another with care, run through the most disparate permutations while it at the same time it remains the very same.
+A very long tone filled from one container into another with care, runs through the most disparate permutations while at the same time it remains the very same.

 Image: Jesse Siegel, Default Alpha 001, (video still) 2019